top of page

 While Epsom salt supports plant health, it should be part of a broader soil management plan rather than a sole solution for alkaline soil.

-Long-Term Strategies for Maintaining A Balanced Soil pH
+Long-Term Strategies for Maintaining Balanced Soil pH

 Remedying alkaline soil is not a one-time task.
-Maintaining a balanced soil pH requires ongoing care and attention.
+Maintaining balanced soil pH requires ongoing care and attention.

 Regular Soil Testing